algattik/cortana-intelligence-call-center-cognitive-services-solution/README.md

 1. Windows workstation

-2. The full contents of the zip file.
+2. Clone of this repository.

 3. A Microsoft Azure subscription.